9 In Family/ Inspiration/ Motherhood/ Parent Tip/ Raising boys

 “Wow, that’s awesome!”
 I respond….
 “Let’s call and invite him over.”

-I realized that I would not have gotten to really know this kid if he hadn’t been a bully to my son.
+I would not have gotten to know this kid if he hadn’t been a bully to my son.

 Our pain revealed another person’s pain.

 If you have a child who’s being bullied, don’t hesitate to let someone know.
-First, commend your child for telling you, then get a teacher, bus driver or principal involved.
-And WHENEVER possible, try to get to know the BULLY, there’s probably something missing in his life and perhaps YOU can help!
+First, commend your child for telling you, then get a teacher, bus driver and/or principal involved.
+And if possible, try to get to know the BULLY, there’s probably something missing in his (or her) life and perhaps YOU can help!

 .